-Question: Give a brief account of Amazon Elastic Beanstalk.
+37. Give a brief overview of Amazon Elastic Beanstalk.

 You just have to upload your program on Elastic Beanstalk, and it will automatically manage and deploy your project on the servers.
 You never lose control over your application and can access all the resources used in your project anytime you want.

-Answer: Amazon S3 Glacier is extremely pocket-friendly and provides efficient services to its clients.
-It also provides data archiving which makes it highly popular in the industry.
+Answer: Amazon S3 Glacier is extremely pocket-friendly and offers efficient services.
+It also provides data archiving, which makes it highly popular in the industry.

-Answer: Elastic LoadBalancing is another cloud service provided by Amazon for managing the load of your traffic application.
+Answer: Elastic LoadBalancing is another cloud service provided by Amazon for managing the load of your application’s traffic.
 It is highly efficient in handling incoming traffic from various targets such as IP addresses and other virtual functions.

 - Network Load Balancer